owid/sdg-tracker.org/pages/global-partnerships.md

 goalNum: 17
 name: Partnerships for the Goals
 description: >-
-  A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
-These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the centre, are needed at the global, regional, national and local level.
+  The UN explains: <i><q>A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
+These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the centre, are needed at the global, regional, national and local level.</q></i>

   The UN has defined 19 _Targets_ and 25 _Indicators_ for SDG 17.
 Targets
   specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
-Below we quote the original text of all targets and show the data on the agreed Indicators.
+Below we quote the original text of all <i>Targets</i> and show the data on the agreed <i>Indicators</i>.
 featuredImage: /img/uploads/17.svg
 ---